MichaelsPlayground/LazysodiumSymmetricEncryption/readme.md

     Dart (213.7433)
     io.flutter (71.1.3)
 ```

+and tested on Android Emulators (Android SDK 24/29/33) and a real device (Android SDK 29).

 To run the app you need to load these dependencies in your build.gradle (app):
 ```plaintext